ue22-p20/web-intro/notebooks/30-js-intro.md

 * is the notion of a **callback**
 * which is a **function**
 * attached to some sort of **event**
+* and then of course the function
-* function gets fired when event occurs
+  gets fired when event occurs

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## callbacks - continued